 Both slides are in one file to make it easy to share with you.
 To view them as two separate files in your Drive, make a copy and delete the first slide.
 Now you can store the two separate at-a-glance menus in your Google Drive and save some time!

 Thanks for reading!
-I hope these resources will help save you time this year!
+I hope these resources will help save you so much time in your teaching!